 THE MEN AND WOMEN OF THE NATION’S SEA SERVICES ARE SOME OF THE BEST AND BRIGHTEST FROM COMMUNITIES ACROSS THE LAND.
-The Sea Services are stronger because of their diversity--in thought, background, experience, race, ethnicity, gender, and sexual orientation.
+Diversity makes the Sea Services are stronger.
 However, there is still work to be done.
 The Naval Institute welcomes essays that address the continuing challenges in achieving diversity and creating an inclusive, collaborative workplace for all service members.

 Participants can answer one of the following questions or write on another diversity and inclusion topic:

 - Are the Sea Services' efforts to promote diversity and inclusion working?
 What changes or improvements should be made?